orggue/adidas-zaragoza/openshift-essentials/04_services.md

 In this section you will create the `hello-node` service and "expose" the `hello-node` Pod.
 You will learn how to:

-* Create a service
+* Create a service.
-* Use label and selectors to expose a limited set of Pods externally
+* Use label and selectors to expose a limited set of Pods externally.

 ----

 ### Introduction to services
 Services provide stable endpoints for Pods based on a set of labels and selectors.
-Some of the service types are :
+Service types are:

 `ClusterIP` Your service is only expose internally to the cluster on the internal cluster IP.
-A example would be to deploy Hasicorp’s vault and expose it only internally.

 `NodePort` Expose the service on the instances on the specified or random assigned port.

-`LoadBalancer` Supported on e.g. Amazon and Google cloud, this creates load balancer VIP
+`LoadBalancer` Supported on e.g. Amazon and Google cloud, this creates load balancer VIP.

 `ExternalName` Create a CNAME dns record to a external domain.

-For more information about Services look at https://kubernetes.io/docs/user-guide/services/

 ----